Brisbane’s Luxury Property Market

 It is important to remember that Australia doesn’t have one single property market.
 Each state, each city, and even each area has its own stage within the property cycle.

-One of such projects is the second runway coming up at Brisbane Airport at a cost of $1.3billion.
+One such project is the second runway coming up at Brisbane Airport at a cost of $1.3billion.
 The project, which is scheduled to be completed by 2020, will significantly increase flight capacity.
 The runway is expected to boost the economy with both Tourism and increasing trade and business connections with South-East Asia.

 Coupled with the employment opportunities and boost to infrastructure and lifestyle amenities, is the affordability of property in Brisbane.
 When we consider that Brisbane’s median apartment price is circa 50 percent of Sydney’s median price, it’s not surprising that a shift to the Sunshine State provides a tempting proposition to interstate and overseas migration.